raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 The battery pack should include 2 wires, one red and one black.
 The red wire is the power input and needs to be inserted into the **VCC** terminal block.
 Some motor boards do not have a **VCC** block so instead use the voltage in block labelled **+12V**.

 [comment]: # (
 Mention the +5V block can be used to power another device, such as Arduino?
 Is the voltage too high for a Raspberry Pi?
 )

 The black wire is the ground wire and must be inserted into the **GND** terminal to complete the circuit for the battery pack.
 Make sure all the screws of the terminal blocks are tightened securely.

 Insert the 4 AA batteries into the battery pack.
 Some battery packs have a switch to turn it on and off; if it does than turn it on.
 Most motor boards have a red LED that lights up to indicate it is powered on.
 If the LED is not lit up, the wires may not be connected properly.
 You may also need new batteries or your battery pack may need to be filled completely for it to work (e.g. if it has space for 8 batteries, then insert 8 batteries).

 ### Receiving input

-These instructions are for a L298N Dual H Bridge DC Stepper Motor Driver Controller Board, and they will be pretty similar for most motor controller boards.
+These instructions are for a "L298N Dual H Bridge DC Stepper Motor Driver Controller Board", and they will be pretty similar for most motor controller boards.
 Other boards may connect differently to the one that I'm using, and some boards can simply be placed onto the Raspberry Pi GPIO pins as a HAT.
 Check the documentation for your board if you are using a different one.

 On this motor controller board there are pins labelled **IN1**, **IN2**, **IN3**, and **IN4**.
 Some motor boards also have one or two **GND** (ground) pins next to the **IN** pins but this board does not.

 Which GPIO pins on your Pi that you use is up to you - in this part of the project, I have used **GPIO 7**, **8**, **9**, and **10**.
 However, if you use different GPIO pins then make sure you remember which ones they are as you will need to refer to them in the code.